 The true Church, the body of Christ, can know the revealed truth and preserve it.
 It should be noted that the Church does not consider itself one with Christ in learning and keeping the fact.
 Christ enlightens her.
 That is, by the Spirit of Christ; therefore, she knows she is guided by someone other than herself.
 She receives this light from the depths of Christ’s divinity, which pierces it.

 The Bible and apocryphal texts mention that the Babylon of Revelation is in Rome, which is the papal authority.
 But in fundamental matters of salvation, also it continues to misappropriate Christ’s work on earth and in heaven.
 Also, it is the power described in the prophecy concerning Revelation.

 Although God has faithful people in all churches, including the Catholic Church, scripture shows that the papacy has played an essential role in the past.
-And will play an essential role in end-time events.
+And will play a crucial role in end-time events.

 Key Verse related to the fall of Babylon

 Come down and sit in the dust,